marcusrprojects/pixel-artify/README.md

 A command-line tool written in Python to convert images into pixel art, with options for customization and effects.

 This script takes an input image, downscales it to create larger "pixels", optionally reduces the color palette, and then scales it back up using nearest-neighbor interpolation.
-It can preserve transparency and add an optional "distressed edge" effect to opaque images.
+It can preserve transparency and add an optional "distressed edge" effect.

 ## Examples